Juno Blom

 Juno Maria Petra Blom (born 8 October 1968) is a Swedish civil servant and former politician (of the Liberals) who has served as Ombudsman for Children in Sweden since 1 March 2024.

 Blom became a member of the Liberals in 2017 and was elected Member of the Riksdag in the 2018 Swedish general election, serving until her appointment as Ombudsman for Children in Sweden in 2024, representing the constituency of Östergötland County.
 She was the party secretary of the Liberals from June 2019 to April 2022 during the leadership of Nyamko Sabuni.

 For twelve years prior to her entrance in the Riksdag, Blom advocated against honor violence and honor oppresition in the regional council for Östergötland county.

-Blom was during her adolescent years a promising golf player among the Norrköping Golfclub.
+During her youth, Blom was a promising golf player at the Norrköping Golfclub.

 Awards

 Blom was awarded the Pela och Fadime (Pela och Fadime-utmärkelsen) award in 2018 for her fight against honor violence and oppression.